zenodavids/zenodavids/README.md

 # Hello, there 👋🏾!

-### **_<span style="background: -webkit-linear-gradient(#eee, #333);-webkit-background-clip: text;-webkit-text-fill-color: transparent;">I'm Chidozie, Versatile Software Engineer</span>_** 👨🏽‍💻 **_<span style="background: -webkit-linear-gradient(#eee, #333);-webkit-background-clip: text;-webkit-text-fill-color: transparent;">with half a decade years wealth of experience in building, testing and deploying web applications.
-Skilled in creating visually appealing designs, and implementing responsive interfaces, with the ability to deliver projects on time and on budget.
-Proven track record in providing technical solutions to clients' needs and ensuring customer satisfaction.</span>_**
+## _I'm Chidozie, a Versatile Software Engineer_ 👨🏽‍💻 _with half a decade years wealth of experience in building, testing and deploying web applications.**An amazingly fast Learner**, Skilled in creating visually appealing designs, and implementing responsive interfaces, with the ability to deliver projects on time and on budget.
+Proven track record in providing technical solutions to clients' needs and ensuring customer satisfaction._

 ---